-Stephan Jost is an art historian and director of the Honolulu Museum of Art.
-This encyclopedic art museum was founded in 1927, and is Hawai’i’s largest private presenter of visual arts programs, with a permanent collection of more than 60,000 objects and art works.
-Stephan’s previous work has included serving as director of Shelburne Museum in Shelburne, Vermont, and of the Mills College Museum of Art in Oakland, California.
-Stephan earned a B.A. from Hampshire and a master’s degree in art history from the University of Texas, Austin.
-His Hampshire Division III was titled: “Windows of Power: Sixteenth Century Dutch Stained Glass in Gouda.”
+Stephan Jost is the Michael and Sonja Koerner Director and Chief Executive Officer of the Art Gallery of Ontario.
+With a collection of more than 90,000 works of art, the Art Gallery of Ontario is among the most distinguished art museums in North America.
+Stephan joined the AGO of 2016, after five years as director of the Honolulu Museum of Art.
+Stephan's previous work has included serving as director of Shelburne Museum in Shelburne, Vermont and of the Mills College Museum of Art in Oakland, California.
+Stephan earned a B.A. from Hampshire and a master's degree in art history, specializing in the history of photography, from the University of Texas, Austin.
+His Hampshire Division III was titled: "Windows of Power: Sixteenth Century Dutch Stained Glass in Gouda."

 Jonathan Lash is the sixth President of Hampshire College.
 An internationally recognized expert on practical solutions to global sustainability and development challenges, Jonathan served as president of the World Resources Institute from 1993 to 2011.
 WRI is an environmental think tank that is an international leader on issues ranging from low carbon development to sustainable transportation; under his leadership, WRI quadrupled its budget and globalized its work with offices in eight countries and partners in more than 50 countries.
 From 1993 to 1999, Jonathan was co-chair of the President’s Council on Sustainable Development, a group of government, business, labor, civil rights, and environmental leaders appointed by President Bill Clinton to develop visionary recommendations for strategies to promote sustainable development.
 He played a key role in the creation and success of the U.S. Climate Action Partnership, which in 2007 issued the highly influential “Call to Action” on global warming.